codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/arrays.md

 ## Array Properties

-Arrays have unique properties that allow us to represent data in new ways: **Position** and **order**.
+Arrays have unique properties that allow us to represent data in new ways: **Position** and **Order**.

 ### Position

 We access elements in an array through **"indexes"** that represent the position of each array element.
 In the following example, element 1 is at index 0, element 2 at index 1, and element 3 at index 2.

 Arrays in JavaScript are **0-indexed**, meaning the first element is always at index 0.
 Index 0 is always the left-most array position, and the last index is the right-most array position.

 ```
   0    1    2
 ['a', 'b', 'c']
 ```

-We can use square-bracket (`[]`) syntax to retrieve any element in an array by specifying that element's index in the square brackets.
+We use square-bracket (`[]`) syntax to retrieve any element in an array by specifying that element's index in the square brackets.

 ```javascript
 var letters = ['a', 'b', 'c'];